-- (1) Subject to paragraph (5), an employee may carry out work for her employer during her ordinary maternity leave period without bringing her ordinary maternity leave to an end. - (2) For the purposes of this Article, any work carried out on any day shall constitute a day's work. - (3) Subject to paragraph (4), for the purposes of this Article, work means any work done under the contract of employment and may include training or any activity undertaken for the purposes of keeping in touch with the workplace. - (4) Reasonable contact from time to time between an employee and her employer which either party is entitled to make during a compulsory maternity leave period or ordinary maternity leave period (for example to discuss an employee's return to work) - (a) shall not constitute work; and - (b) shall not bring that period to an end. - (5) Paragraph (1) shall not permit any work to be carried out by the employee at any time from childbirth to the end of the period of 2 weeks commencing with the day on which childbirth occurs. - (6) This Article does not confer any right on an employer to require that any work be carried out during the employee's ordinary maternity leave period.

-(7) Any days' work carried out under this Article shall not have the effect of extending the total duration of the ordinary maternity leave period.
+- (1) An employee may carry out work for his or her employer without bringing a period of parental leave, or the entitlement period, to an end. - (2) For the purposes of this Article, and subject to paragraph (3) - (a) any work carried out on any day constitutes a day's work; and - (b) work means any work done under the employee's contract of employment and may include any training or other activity undertaken for the purposes of his or her employment. - (3) Reasonable contact from time to time between an employee and his or her employer, for such purposes as discussing the employee's return to work - (a) does not constitute work; and - (b) does not bring a period of parental leave, or the entitlement period, to an end. - (4) This Article does not confer any right, on an employer, to require any work to be carried out during an employee's parental leave. - (5) Any day's work carried out under this Article does not have the effect of extending the total duration of a period of parental leave or of the entitlement period.